jgm/commonmarker/README.md

 commonmarker
 ============

+**Note:  gjtorikian has taken over this library.
+The main repository is now gjtorikian/commonmarker.**

 Ruby wrapper for [libcmark](https://github.com/jgm/CommonMark), the reference parser for CommonMark.
 The gem assumes you have installed libcmark.
 It would be nice to have the gem build the